 We are very much looking forward to working with you and your child this term and hope it will be an exciting and rewarding experience!
-This letter outlines the Year 4 curriculum for the Autumn Term 2018.
+This letter outlines the Year 4 curriculum for the Summer Term 2019.

 We will focus on writing skills such as:

 - Writing a character profile.

 - Writing our own stories based on the story of Fly, Eagle, Fly!

 - Editing, redrafting and proof-reading pieces of writing.